hampusrosvall/sorting-visualizer/README.md

 This is an ongoing development of a sorting algorithm visualizer using JavaScript and React.

-Currently, heap sort and quick sort are implemented.
-Merge sort is to be added soon.
+Currently, heap sort, quick sort and merge sort are implemented.

+The sorting visualizer is currently being built, but the algorithms mentioned above can be tried out here: https://hampusrosvall.github.io/sorting-visualizer/.
+Before trying out a new algorithm please press the `Generate new array` button.

 ## Available Scripts